Women's basketball recognized for effort in Touching Lives campaign

 Photos from TCU vs. Kansas

-TCU Director of Intercollegiate Athletics Chris Del Conte announced the hiring of Raegan Pebley as head women's basketball coach on Monday.
-Pebley becomes the seventh head coach in the history of the women's basketball program.
+TCU Director of Intercollegiate Athletics Chris Del Conte officially announced the hiring of Pebley as the program’s seventh head coach on April 1, 2014.

 "We are excited to welcome Raegan Pebley to the Horned Frog family," said TCU Chancellor Victor J. Boschini Jr. "Her energetic coaching style will be an asset to our women's basketball team."